-2. Make sure your body is detoxifying hormones well.
-This means if you get too much of one hormone, like estrogen, your body can recognize that and detox it out of your body quickly and easily.
+2. Help your body to detoxify well.
+This means if you get too much of one hormone, like estrogen, your body can recognize it and detox it out of your body quickly and easily.

-Perimenopausal symptoms are often caused by too little progesterone in relation to too much estrogen.
+Perimenopausal symptoms can be caused by too little progesterone in relation to too much estrogen.

-- If your body is able to make more progesterone and get rid of extra estrogen as needed, you'll often avoid most of the symptoms of early perimenopause.
+- So if your body is able to make more progesterone and get rid of extra estrogen as needed, you'll often avoid much of the discomfort of early perimenopause.

-- Get in the habit of eating regular meals and cut down on refined sugar to keep your blood sugar and insulin healthy
+- Get in the habit of eating regular meals and cut down on refined sugar to keep your blood sugar healthy

 - Make sure you're not burning the candle at both ends, take time to relax, make sure that you're sleeping enough, and are getting at least gentle exercise three times per week

-These basic healthy habits will set the stage for an easy menopause.
+These basic healthy habits will set the stage for an easier menopause.